 If you are applying for an employer-supported work permit, you may be eligible to have your spouse and dependent children accompany you to Canada.

 If your children are school-aged and are in Canada, they may attend Canadian educational institutions without requiring a separate study permit.
 Your spouse or partner may also be eligible to apply for an open work permit, allowing them to work for any employer in Canada.

 The processing fee for a closed work permit is $155 CAD per person or $255 per person for an open work permit.
 If you are restoring a work permit or applying as a group of performing artists, additional fees will apply.

 The application procedure is different depending on which type of work permit you need.
 The first step is determining which work permit is best for you.
 If you need help figuring out the application, simply contact us and a member of our team will assist you with scheduling a consultation.

-The documents required for a Canadian work permit will depend on the type of work permit you are applying for.
+The documents required for a work permit in Canada will depend on the type of permit you are applying for.
 Applicants may need to provide the following documents as part of their work permit application:

 IRCC currently has a temporary measure in place that exempts applicants applying for a work permit from within Canada.
 Candidates outside of Canada are still required to provide biometrics upon receiving a biometrics instruction letter.